tigellus/Markdown/2. Mechanical Ventilation/06. Nebulizers/Nebulizers.md

 ![](assets/nebulizer1.png)

 # ~Question 3
-Why are corticosteroids used?
+Why are corticosteroids used in nebulizer treatments?

 [RIGHT] To reduce inflammation
 [WRONG] To enhance opening of the airway
 [WRONG] To kill the COVID-19 virus

 # ~Question 4
-What are bronchodilators used for?
+What are bronchodilators used for in nebulizer treatments?

 [RIGHT] To enhance opening of the airway
 [WRONG] To reduce inflammation
 [WRONG] To thin mucus secretions

 # ~Question 5
-How long does it typically take to deliver nebulized therapy?
+How long does it typically take to deliver nebulizer therapy?

 [RIGHT] 5-10 minutes
 [WRONG] 2-3 minutes